Skip to content

 In modern field theory, many Lagrangians can be thought of as being fixed (to a very large extent) by: symmetry requirements (spacetime symmetries and internal/gauge symmetries), plus a derivative expansion (keeping terms with up to a certain number of derivatives, typically up to two derivatives for a “minimal” renormalizable theory in four dimensions).
 This severely restricts the possible terms.
 Using this kind of principle, we can write down the Lagrangians for various fields and then combine them.

-In fact, one can write essentially the whole structure—general relativity plus the Standard Model—in a compact “one-line” form using the Feynman path integral.
+In fact, one can write essentially the whole structure—general relativity plus the Standard Model—in a compact “one-line” form using the Feynman path integral, including gauge fields, fermions, Yukawa couplings, scalar potentials, and so on.
 Schematically:

 Noether's theorems